tahoe-lafs/magic-folder/docs/invites.rst

 * (out-of-band the code is securely communicated to the Bob device)

-* on the Bob device, the wormhole code is consumed
+* on the Bob device, the wormhole code is presented to the wormhole server completing the wormhole

-* upon a successful wormhole, Alice posts her message and Bob posts his.
+* upon a successful wormhole, Alice posts her message and Bob posts his after creating his Personal DMD.

-* Alice creates the Collective entry and posts a final message before closing the wormhole.
+* Alice creates the Collective entry and posts a final message.
+Bob closes the wormhole.

 * (If Alice failed to do this for some reason, an error message is posted instead).